At the restaurant

 At the bistro

-Every village has at least one bistro, a place to meet, relax and talk, but only frequented by men...
+Every village has at least one bistro, place to meet, relax and talk, but only frequented by men...

 kafeneion